OliverBathurst/GenericEvolutionaryFramework/README.md

 # Generic Evolutionary Framework
-A skeleton framework used to create evolutionary algorithms faster
+A skeleton framework to be used to create evolutionary algorithms faster if needed in the future